More About This Recipe

 Pork tenderloin gets a holiday makeover with cranberries, but its easy prep and cooking in the slow cooker can be your secret!
 Pretty enough for guests but easy enough for a weeknight – that's this cranberry pork roast.

 There's a huge amount of recipes during the holidays that require a lot of effort, so it’s helpful to have some hands-off recipes at the ready that you can whip up and serve to impress, but aren’t actually that much work.
 The slow-cooker is a great tool for these kinds of meals!

 This delicious, savory and juicy pork roast is slow cooked in a slightly sweet cranberry sauce that really brings out the flavors of the holidays.
 It doesn’t have a ton of ingredients, yet the flavors are really complex and wonderful.

-The basic ingredients for the slow cooker are an onion, some dried cranberries, and some jam.
-I think grape or blackberry work really well.
+The basic ingredients for the slow-cooker are an onion, some dried cranberries, and some jam.
+Grape or blackberry work really well.

-Then you can slice the pork and ladle the sauce over the top!
+Then let the slow-cooker do its magic!
+When it's done, just slice the pork and ladle the sauce over the top!

 All in all, it’s a meal that really seems elegant for the effort it takes.
 Serve it to your friends and family, but feel free to keep the cooking trick a secret.
 It’s safe with me!